 And the lawmakers are making sure everyone knows.
 One of them, Christian Blex, is profusely documenting the tour on social media.
 “We arrived in Damascus,” the NRW state lawmaker posted on Facebook on Monday.
 “Entering the country was unproblematic.
 You hardly see any military.
 But there is advertising for mobile phones and televisions.
 Normal everyday life.”

 Spring has come early in Damascus.
 On social media, Mr. Blex shares views of the Syrian capital bathed in gentle sunlight under a cloudless blue sky.
-He photographs passers-by minding their own business, with falsely candid comments that quickly betray his true intentions.
+He also photographs passers-by minding their own business, with falsely candid comments that quickly betray his true intentions.
 “Even the ‘moderate rebels’ would punish this outfit by stoning or something,” the politician muses next to a picture of two young Syrian women wearing stylish jeans, sunglasses, and no headscarves.

 Not too surprisingly for an anti-immigrant, anti-Muslim politician, Mr. Blex seems to obsess about headscarves.
 He favorably compares the scenes in Damascus with the streets of Neukölln, an immigrant neighborhood in Berlin which, judging by his comments, he probably knows only from hearsay.